The Simplified Notation app for Sheet Music

 Support for multiple parts (instruments)/voices.

 A limitation of the SNapp prototype is that it sets the Treble and Bass staff tonal note ranges throughout the score according the widest range in the score.
-This results in a lot of waster sheet music page space for measures that don't need that entire range.
+This results in a lot of wasted sheet music page space for measures that don't need that entire range.
 It would be better that the staff ranges be set according to the range of each Grandstaff row on the page.
 The implementation of this could be enormous and since it's more of an annoyance than limitation, it is listed in the "Future Functional Enhancements" section.

 List of known functional issues